BestPickZone

 Skip this if: Skip this if you want pure sports narrative — Bissinger uses high school football to examine race, class, and the cost of small-town sports obsession.

-What is the best sports book ever written?
+What is the best sports book for someone who does not usually read sports books?